This Is Our Most Romantic Recipe of All Time

 The story had me grinning from ear to ear.

-As it turns out, the recipe was submitted by Joan Hallford, one of our Volunteer Field Editors, whose many dishes have been cherished by our readers for decades.
+As it turns out, the recipe was submitted by Joan Hallford, one of our Community Cooks, whose many dishes have been cherished by our readers for decades.
 I had the chance to catch up with Joan.

 “To this day, my husband laughs every time he hears the story,” she says, “Our 46th anniversary is next month on Valentine’s Day.”
 Who knew that the secret to long-lasting love was pasta casserole and fried onions?
 So simple.